AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/conf-data-source-connector-tools.md

 * **Delete**: Delete the selected connector.

-Once you have configured the data source, the connector is listed under the **Data Sources panel** in the Web Editor.
+Once you have configured the data source, the connector is listed under the **Data Sources panel** in the Editor.
 You can then connect to the data source and insert a content snippet into your topics.
 For more details, view [Use data from your data source](../user-guide/web-editor-content-snippet.md).

 >[!NOTE]
 >